yomura/objspacecdn/readme.txt

 * Copy files to ObjSpaceCDN as they are uploaded to the Media Library
 * Point file URLs to ObjSpaceCDN/DNS Alias for files that have been copied to S3
-* Serve files from dream.io
+* Serve files from obj.space

 This will be the fastest